rb2nem/nem_programming/01-intro.md

 * a one minute average block time
 * delegated harvesting: not need to let your own computer connected to compute blocks and reap fees, you can delegate your importance to a NIS instance of your choice without risk of loosing your funds
+* a currency named XEM, used to pay for fees of operations on the blockchain

 ## Integrating with Nem